Ron Howard Shares Behind-The-Scenes Photo With Andy Griffith

 While Griffith says that Howard never considered him a “father figure,” but as a friend, Howard now says that Griffith was the “biggest male influence in my early life” other than his own father.

-Howard and his actor brother, Clint, are releasing a book titled The Boys: A Memoir of Hollywood and Family, which will debut on October 12.
-In it, Ron of course shares stories about his time as a child actor on The Andy Griffith Show and on June 3, he gave us a little preview.
+Howard and his actor brother, Clint, released a book in October 2021 titled The Boys: A Memoir of Hollywood and Family.
+In it, Ron of course shares stories about his time as a child actor on The Andy Griffith Show and a few months before the release, he gave us a little preview.

 “Andy would have turned 95 last Tuesday.
 As I say in THE BOYS, the memoir I wrote with my brother, Clint, Andy was 2nd only to Dad as the biggest male influence in my early life,” he wrote on Twitter.